 - Used by professional groomers and recommended by veterinarians.

-- Made of all natural ingredients, making it perfect for dogs with sensitive skin and coat.
+- Made of all natural ingredients (who doesn’t love a natural dog shampoo) making it perfect for dogs with sensitive skin and coat.

 - Protects dogs from flea yeast, allergies and foul odor.